 This Racine teen uses his creativity to cope with the difficult parts of his life, including homelessness and bullying.
 Alex has also turned his talent into a business, designing bow ties to help support his non-profit, Build-a-Bow.

 Barrett PoetkerNow in her first year at college, this Brookfield East graduate is trying to put her high school years behind her, especially the emotional scars.
 For Barrett, high school was hard.
 She struggled with her parents’ divorce, bullying, and diagnosis of OCD, anxiety and depression.

 Since the age of 4, Reyna grew up in the “system” – first bouncing between foster homes and then, due to her violent behavior, treatment facilities and detention centers.
 Her mental health issues are most likely the result of severe childhood trauma she experienced.
 Reyna’s been diagnosed with depression, bipolar disorder and post-traumatic stress disorder.

-The second half of the program features interactive discussions with mental health professionals and others who have experienced the effects of mental health issues.
+The second half of the program features interactive discussions with mental health professionals and others.

 2019 Speaker's Task Force on Suicide Prevention - Part 1 - Ripon, WI

 On June 17, 2019, the Assembly Speaker's Task Force on Suicide Prevention held an informational hearing and a public hearing in Ripon, WI.
 This is part one of two parts, and features the screening of Kids in Crisis: You're Not Alone, A documentary about youth mental health produced by Milwaukee PBS in partnership with USA TODAY NETWORK Wisconsin and the Milwaukee Journal Sentinel.
 Following the screening, the task force held a panel conversation about the documentary.

 Lawmakers Recommend Funding for Suicide Prevention Director, Grants, State Hotline